CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2024-08-04 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

+??? faq "What is the difference between *Pheno-Ranker Web App UI* and *Pheno-Ranker App*?"

+    The [Web App UI](https://pheno-ranker.cnag.eu) is a fully functional web user interface built with `R-Shiny`.
+The [App](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker-app) is a graphical user interface (GUI) in `Python` designed for those who prefer not to use the command-line interface (CLI).
+While still experimental, we aim to improve it in the future by incorporating AI agents.

+    ##### last change 2023-11-27 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ### Pre-processing

 ??? faq "How can I create a `JSON` file consisting of a subset of individuals?"